On This Page

 Some studies show that combining therapy and medication actually impairs long-term recovery, but other studies show the opposite result.
 Once again, it depends on your particular symptoms and other personal factors.

-The best way to find the right option for you is to speak with an experienced mental health practitioner who can assess your unique circumstances and make a recommendation based on your specific case.
+The best way to find the right option for you is to speak with an experienced mental health professional who can assess your unique circumstances and make a recommendation based on your specific case.

 Cognitive Behavioral Therapy vs. Medication: Weighing the Evidence